Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 SELECT set_config('app.current_tenant_id', 'acme-corp-uuid', false);

--- All queries auto-scoped
+-- All subsequent queries auto-scoped

 SELECT order_id, supplier_name, amount, status, order_date